peterj7/Games/README.md

 # Games
-Small games using Python that can be played from the console
+Small games that can be played from the console (Python, JSL)